Dato' Mahadev Shankar

 Lumpur’s prime building projects.
 The ongoing arbitrations in which he is now

 involved include a construction dispute in East Malaysia, and a dispute

+between two corporate conglomerates on the enforceablity of put options.
 He is currently a legal consultant in Zaid Ibrahim and Company,

+a law firm in Kuala Lumpur.
 In April 2000 Dato' Shankar was appointed a Member of the Human Rights